'The Martian' author bringing space to the small screen

 Weir confirms that CBS has picked up his pilot for a show called "Mission Control" that will follow the next generation of astronauts and scientists as they juggle life and a critical mission.
 (Disclosure: CBS is CNET's parent company).

-We already had at least 40 geektastic shows to look forward to in the coming months, but now it looks as if we'll have to find some more time to squeeze this one in too.
+We already had at least 40 geektastic shows to look forward to in the coming months, but now it looks like we'll have to find more time to squeeze this one in too.

 Crowd Control: A crowdsourced science fiction novel written by CNET readers.
 Read it here.